Foxtrot: Winding roads, a giant fish, and an ’86 Mustang

 The rain picked up, pelting the vestiges of the old speedway, so I hopped back in the Mustang and took off for Marietta, Ohio.
 I planned to stay at the Lafayette Hotel on Webster’s recommendation.
 “The place floods a bunch because it’s right on the Ohio River,” he said.
 “Old and musty.
 It’s great.”

 Indeed, Lafayette smelled like grandmother’s basement and was just as cozy.
 I took the cabin room, which was the size of a water closet and featured ornate, hand-carved wooden furniture as well as oxblood tile in the bathroom.
-At the hotel bar I met Steve Simpson, an engineer from Milford, Michigan who helped develop the 1984 Corvette.
-Much like the Fox-body Mustang, the Corvette enjoyed dramatic improvement throughout the Eighties; by the time the ZR-1 rolled out in 1990, the C4 Vette was a dagger.
+At the hotel bar I met Steve Simpson, an engineer from Milford, Michigan, who helped develop the 1984 Corvette.
+Much like the Fox-body Mustang, the Corvette enjoyed dramatic improvement throughout the ’80s; by the time the ZR-1 rolled out in 1990, the C4 Vette was a dagger.

 Simpson and his group of boomer buddies had just retired from a day of riding the curves of Southeast Ohio.
 They were now bellied up to a bar, trading stories about love and loss.
 “Even a blind hog finds an acorn once in a while,” said one of Simpson’s buddies, showing the group an iPhone photo of a love interest.
 Sleep that night, which doves cooing in eaves outside my window helped invite, felt well-earned.

 Tuesday—my final day in the Mustang.
 I liked it enough to not care that it burned oil and refused to charge my phone through the cigarette lighter.
-I planned to attend the Peoples Mortuary Museum in the morning, but after dialing up the number on the back of the pamphlet, I was informed that the museum was closed on Mondays.
+I planned to visit the Peoples Mortuary Museum in the morning, but after dialing up the number on the back of the pamphlet, I was informed that the museum was closed on Mondays.
 Even death needs a day off.